 This is not a landlord doing anything improper.
 This is a standard NNN lease working exactly as designed.

-Request the actual property tax bill, insurance premium, and prior two years of CAM reconciliation statements before signing.
-These are real numbers, not estimates, and they'll tell you immediately whether the landlord's NNN estimate is realistic or optimistic.
+The actual property tax bill, insurance premium, and prior two years of CAM reconciliation statements are real numbers, not estimates, and tenants commonly request all three during pre-signature due diligence.
+They establish immediately whether the landlord's NNN estimate is realistic or optimistic.

-Negotiate CAM exclusions for capital expenditures and cap management fees at 5%.
-Ask for an annual CAM audit right.
-Push for a NNN expense cap — total NNN increases limited to 3–5% annually — so your occupancy cost doesn't spiral in years three through seven of a long lease.
+Negotiated versions of NNN leases commonly include CAM exclusions for capital expenditures, a 5% cap on management fees, an annual CAM audit right, and a NNN expense cap — total NNN increases limited to 3–5% annually — so the tenant's occupancy cost doesn't spiral in years three through seven of a long lease.

-Scan your lease through LiabilityScore™ before you sign.
-We flag NNN clauses, identify whether exclusions are missing, and show you the specific language landlords use to expand what counts as a billable operating expense — in plain English, before the first reconciliation statement arrives.
+LiabilityScore™ reads NNN leases at the pre-signature stage.
+The tool flags NNN clauses, identifies whether exclusions are missing, and surfaces the specific language landlords use to expand what counts as a billable operating expense — in plain English, before the first reconciliation statement arrives.
+For a deeper look at NNN clause language and negotiation leverage, see the Triple Net (NNN) lease clause guide.
+LiabilityScore™ provides legal information — not legal advice.
+The legal judgment about what to do with that information is yours.

 Before you sign, get a score.